 My name is Chris Cole.

-I'm the life coach here at Cole Coaching, where I work with clients in recovery from any number of addiction, mood, or behavioral issues.
+I serve clients in recovery from any number of addiction, mood, or behavioral issues.
 I specialize in bipolar disorder and spiritual emergence, but my experience with addiction, disordered eating, body dysmorphia, psychosis, and spiritual emergency allows me to relate to a wide range of clients.
 Because I have been through quite a journey myself, I have no doubts about your capacity to thrive in recovery, whatever that might mean for you.
 I offer an experienced perspective, a holistic wellness orientation, and an encouraging relationship conducive to sustainable growth in every area of your life.

 You might be wondering, "How does someone become a life coach?"
 It really all started with my own difficulties.
 As a kid, I struggled with disordered eating and addiction, and then I was diagnosed with bipolar disorder at the age of eighteen, and still, I wasn't ready to change.
 But I eventually went to rehab, so everything was fine, right?
 Well, not exactly.
 It turns out my substance abuse was not my only problem.
 In fact, substance abuse was pretty much my only solution.
 So when I wasn't using anymore, I really had a lot to figure out.
 Sobriety was just the starting point.